isomerpages/enterprisesg-switch/_talent/job-shadowing-internship/faq.md

 **4. What positions are available?**

 There are 3 roles available for this job shadowing internship - Partnership, Marketing and Event Management.
-You can refer to the detailed job descriptions here: [Example Filename](/files/SWITCH%20Job%20Shadowing%20Internship_Job%20Descriptions.pdf).
+You can refer to the detailed job descriptions here: [Download](/files/SWITCH%20Job%20Shadowing%20Internship_Job%20Descriptions.pdf).

 **5. Do I need to have prior work experience to apply?**